Restatements of the Law summarize basic common law doctrines; they cover select subject areas, including:

-Restatements break rules down into their different components, and often provide commentary on the proper interpretation of the rules.
+Restatements break rules down into components, and often provide commentary on the proper interpretation of the rules.
 Each section of a Restatement is organized similarly.

 To find a Restatement efficiently in Westlaw, start typing the title in the search bar on the homepage, but do not press Enter or click the search button.
 Simply type in the search bar until the Suggestions in the dropdown below the search bar include a Content Page for the Restatement you seek.
 Then, click on title of the restatement in the dropdown menu.